 Over 100 Years of Collective Experience

-The attorneys at The Tapella & Eberspacher Law Firm in Charleston, IL and St. Louis have substantial experience handling medical malpractice cases.
+The Charleston medical malpractice attorneys at The Tapella & Eberspacher Law Firm have substantial experience handling medical malpractice cases.
 Our on-staff nurse and network of top medical professionals bring invaluable expertise to these highly technical cases, and we hire the best independent surgeons, infectious diseases specialists, radiologists, pathologists, and others to develop powerful cases on behalf of our clients.

 If you believe medical professionals caused a permanent injury or death to you or a loved one, call (217) 394-5885 or fill out our online contact form.
 We are here to help.